calumgunn/TidalFX/README.md

 #### Waveloss
 `# waveloss n`

+Waveset-based sample dropping.

 Accepts an integer controlling how many samples out of 100 are dropped.
 Requires the `WaveLoss` UGen from sc3-synths.

+#### Squiz
+`# squiz n`

+A wave squeezing pitch-shifter.

+Accepts an integer denoting 'pitchratio'.
+A value of 1 plays audio normally, while a value of 2 will raise by one octave, and so on.